datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 Let's look at some examples.
-First we create a couple of contingency tables simply by calling the pd.DataFrame.
-The format should look familiar, as it resembles the output from pd.crosstab which we explored earlier.
-The data argument takes a 2-dimensional array where each sub-array is a line in the table.
+First we create a couple of contingency tables, simply by calling pd.DataFrame and passing 2-dimensional lists to the data argument.
+The format of the generated dataframes should look familiar, as they resemble the output from pd.crosstab which we explored earlier.

+Now it is time to use our function to calculate the Phi coefficient.
+The first 2 examples illustrate cases for which Phi has its maximum values of +1 and -1 respectively.
+For the third case 0 is returned, which signifies that no relevant association is present.
+The last case indicates that there is a slightly positive association between the variables.

 ---